Dungeon Defenders Eternity

 - 93 % negative mentions

-The reviews highlight that grinding is a central aspect of the game, with many players finding it essential for progression and enjoyment, particularly in end-game content.
-While some appreciate the hardcore grinding experience and the introduction of new features like crafting and pet hatching, others feel that excessive grinding can detract from the overall enjoyment and sense of direction in the game.
-Overall, the game appeals to fans of action RPGs and loot grinding, but may not be suitable for those seeking a more casual experience.
+The grinding aspect of the game is a central focus, with many players noting that it can feel excessive and time-consuming, yet essential for progression and enjoyment.
+While some appreciate the hardcore grinding experience and the new features like crafting and pet hatching, others feel that without grinding, the game loses its purpose and direction.
+Overall, it appeals to fans of loot-driven gameplay, but may deter those seeking a more casual experience.

 “I definitely recommend this game.
-It started off on a rocky foundation and plummeted, and there is no denying that fact; however, for anyone not grinding the endgame content, it is a lot of fun.
-Honestly, at this point, there is little direction besides up.”
+It started off on a rocky foundation and plummeted, and there is no denying that fact; however, for anyone not grinding the end game content, it is a lot of fun, and honestly, at this point, there is little direction besides up.”

-“Makes the whole game pointless - without grinding, there are no goals anymore.”
+“Makes the whole game pointless - DD was about grinding - take it away and there are no goals anymore.”

 “Long, long hours of grinding are necessary.”